 The certificate is by application and is open to PhD students in other academic units.
-It consists of 15 units of FMS course work.
+It consists of 15 course units in FMS.
 Six units of the certificate may be counted in the student's PhD requirements.
 The master's degree emphasizes multiple approaches of academic study that may lead to curating, researching, teaching, and other professional activities centered on film and other moving image media.

 Students already enrolled at Washington University with a major in film and media studies may wish to consider the master's program as part of an accelerated AB/AM option.
 Washington University students who are admitted in the combined AB/AM program may have up to 9 units of FMS course credit at the 400 level considered for application to AM degree requirements.
 Students who are currently enrolled as undergraduates at Washington University and are seeking the combined AB/AM degree should use the standard application form of the Graduate School to apply.

 Students applying to the Film and Media Studies master's from outside the university should follow the standard application procedures of the Graduate School (available on the Graduate School Forms webpage).
 Graduate Record Exam scores indicating an aptitude for graduate study are required, as well as strong letters of recommendations from three instructors who can speak to the applicant's academic skills relevant to graduate study in film and media studies.
-Applicants who have completed an undergraduate degree and show outstanding promise in writing about film and media but do not have formal film/media studies training may be admitted.
+Applicants who have completed an undergraduate degree and show outstanding promise in writing about film and media but do not have formal film/media studies background may be admitted.
 All applicants to the master's program in FMS should have a strong academic foundation in critical writing and thinking.
-At least one writing sample of no less than 3,000 words is required and a letter of approximately 500 words describing the candidate's interest in film and media studies and how her or his intellectual background has prepared the applicant for graduate study in FMS.
+At least one writing sample of no less than 3,000 words is required, and a letter of approximately 500 words describing the candidate's interest in film and media studies and how their intellectual background has prepared them for graduate study in FMS.

 Required courses for the graduate certificate:

 Core Courses (9 units):